 ”a!” my daughter begins.

-Almost August.
+July 30.2022: Almost August.
 Where are the swallows?
 Only a few on the wires.
 And for the record, clusters of robins in the backyard again.
-In groups, like the funeral hasn’t started.
+In small groups around the lawn, like the funeral hasn’t started.